ahars/spark-prez/README.md

 ### Titanic survivors prediction

-- input : some passengers of the Titanic
+- input : some passengers of the Titanic (files available on Kaggle)
 - process : predictions about the survivors (Random Forests algorithm)
 - output : indexing in ElasticSearch and visualization on Kibana